syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/Errorbar-Chart.md

 ### Horizontal

-To view horizontal error value, you can set the Mode as Horizontal as shown in the following code example.
+To view horizontal error value, you can set the Mode as `Horizontal` as shown in the following code example.

 {% tabs %}

 {% highlight xaml %}

-<chart:ErrorBarSeries ItemsSource="{Binding EnergyProductions}"
+<chart:ErrorBarSeries ItemsSource = "{Binding EnergyProductions}"
-                      XBindingPath="ID"
+                      XBindingPath = "ID"
-                      YBindingPath="Coal"
+                      YBindingPath = "Coal"
-                      VerticalErrorValue="50"
+                      VerticalErrorValue = "50"
-                      HorizontalErrorValue="0.5"
+                      HorizontalErrorValue = "0.5"
-                      Mode="Horizontal">
+                      Mode = "Horizontal">
 </chart:ErrorBarSeries>

 {% endhighlight %}